 \section{Simulation Experiments}

-In this section we assess the behavior of the HBB relative to other approaches under a variety of settings via simulation.
+Even though the HBB method is Bayesian, it is useful to examine the frequentist properties of the induced shrinkage relative to other approaches in repeated samples.
+Thus we conduct several simulation experiments.
 In all settings, we simulate 1000 datasets with $n=300$ observations from $K=4$ strata of varying sparsity.
 On average, the strata counts are $n_1 = 120$, $n_2=90$, $n_3=60$, $n_4 = 30$.
 Thus, stratum 4 is the most sparse stratum and stratum 1 is the least sparse.
 In each simulated data set, we simulate a vector, $W$, of 10 confounders for each subject conditional on stratum $V$.
 The treatment indicator $A$ itself is simulated as a function of stratum membership and confounders.
 We simulate a binary outcome model conditional on $V$, $W$, and $A$ from a logistic model.
 In the true outcome model, each stratum has a different (conditional) treatment effect, leading to true HTEs that vary across strata.
-These represent challenging scenarios with many confounders and small samples that are often encountered in applied work.
+The setting presented here generated the data with an outcome model containing main effects for $V$, $W$, and $L$.
+In Section 3.2 of the supplement we present additional settings with $W$-$A$ interactions present in each stratum's outcome model.
+Altogether, these settings represent challenging scenarios with several confounders and small samples that are often encountered in practice.